Vũng Tàu (city): Provincial city

 On 12 August 1991, the Special Zone was dissolved by a governmental decree.
 Bà Rịa–Vũng Tàu province was officially created from this former zone and nearby districts of Đồng Nai Province.
 Vũng Tàu once again was re-established as a thành phố (city).

 Success from Đổi Mới and profits from seafood and petroleum exports brought a large budget source to Ba Ria-Vung Tau province, creating positive changes to repel the socio-economic crisis.
 The production value of economic sectors across the city only reached 271 billion VND at the time of establishment, by 2021, it reached 70,500 billion VND (260 times than the origin).

-The tourism and industrial production sectors began to thrive.
+in the 1990s, the tourism and industrial production sectors began to thrive.
 In 1996, the city inaugurated Đông Xuyên Industrial Park.

 In the late 1990s and 2000s, the city carried out a spectacular transformation with the construction and improvement of inner city roads, and the expansion of many key projects such as Lê Hồng Phong Blvd, Martyrs Memorial and Five-way roundabout.
 March 2 Blvd (National Highway 51C) was also built and inaugurated during this period, replacing 30 Thang 4 (National Highway 51A) as the main road leading into the centre.
 As of 2023, 100% of roads and alleys were paved and solidified.
 The openings of Gò Găng and Cửa Lấp bridges helped connect Vũng Tàu with nearby districts faster.

-Numerous commercial and urban developmental projects were established during the 2000s such as Vung Tau City Commercial Centre, Chí Linh Urban Area, Dai An Urban Area and A Chau Urban Area.
+Numerous commercial and urban developmental projects were established during the 2000s such as Vũng Tàu City Commercial Centre, Chí Linh Urban Area, Đại An Urban Area and Á Châu Urban Area.

 In 2012, the provincial administrative centre moved to Bà Rịa.